edwardisintou/CITS3005-iFixit-Project/USER_MANUAL.md

 ## 9. Best Practices:

-- Use Descriptive Labels: Ensure that new items, procedures, and parts have clear and meaningful names.
+- `Use Descriptive Labels`: Ensure that new items, procedures, and parts have clear and meaningful names.
 This will make querying and understanding the knowledge graph much easier.

-- Maintain Ontology Consistency: Always follow the schema rules when adding or modifying data.
+- `Maintain Ontology Consistency`: Always follow the schema rules when adding or modifying data.
 This ensures that the relationships between classes (e.g., Item, Procedure, Part) remain valid and prevent inconsistencies that could lead to incorrect results or errors.

-- Validate After Each Update: After adding new data or modifying the ontology, use the web application’s Validate Data functionality to check for any errors or inconsistencies.
+- `Validate After Each Update`: After adding new data or modifying the ontology, use the web application’s Validate Data functionality to check for any errors or inconsistencies.
 This ensures the ontology remains valid and usable.

-- Keep the OWL File Updated: If you make significant updates to the ontology schema (such as adding new classes or properties), ensure these changes are reflected in the phone_ontology.owl file.
+- `Keep the OWL File Updated`: If you make significant updates to the ontology schema (such as adding new classes or properties), ensure these changes are reflected in the `phone_ontology.owl` file.
 This keeps the ontology current and avoids issues when running queries.